ostastny/productive-anywhere/README.md

 # Slack to Google Email Group member sync

-Set of erverless backend micro-services to provide sync of users between Slack public and **private** channels and Google (GSuite) email groups
+Set of serverless backend micro-services to provide sync of users between Slack public and **private** channels and Google (GSuite) email groups

 ## How to use

-Easy as 1-2-3
+**Easy as 1-2-3**

+See the demo here: [https://youtu.be/0fQvJx-rPFQ](https://youtu.be/0fQvJx-rPFQ)

 1. Invite your app to the private channel with `/invite @gsuite_group_sync`
 ![](./images/screen04.png)